Who's Behind Listverse?

 Jamie founded Listverse due to an insatiable desire to share fascinating, obscure, and bizarre facts.
 He has been a guest speaker on numerous national radio and television stations and is a five time published author.More About Us

-10 Ways The Queen’s Death Will Be Bizarre
+Top 10 Ways The Late Queen Elizabeth II’s Death Will Be Bizarre

-Elizabeth II is also 91 years old at the time of this writing, so there’s a very high chance within the next decade that she won’t be with us anymore.
-It might surprise you that we already know exactly what happens next.
+Now that the beloved monarch has died, it might surprise you that we know exactly what will happen next.
 The world’s governments and media have been preparing for it for decades.

 10 Previous Royal Deaths Have Gone Terribly